-This is what we provide in our school This is North Yorkshire LA's minimum expectations of good practice 1 What kinds of SEN are provided for in your school?
-At Hunton & Arrathorne CP School, we make provision for children with SEN within each of the four categories identified in the 2014 SEN Code of Practice: Communication and Interaction We have a number of pupils who experience speech and language difficulties.
+This is what we provide in our school

+This is North Yorkshire LA's minimum expectations of good practice

+1. What kinds of SEND are provided for in our school?

+At Hunton & Arrathorne CP School, we make provision for children with SEND within each of the four categories identified in the 2014 SEND Code of Practice:

+Communication and Interaction

+We have a number of pupils who experience speech and language difficulties.
 Consequently, we have teachers and teaching assistants who support children with Speech and Language Difficulties in a 1-1 or small group setting.
 This may include pupils who find it difficult to understand what others are saying or have difficulties with fluency or forming sounds, words or sentences.
-We have a range of resources which are used to support children's Speech and Language development and we work closely with a number of Speech and Language Therapists.
-Cognition and Learning We are experienced in supporting children with Cognition and Learning Difficulties through high quality teaching and effective differentiation.
+We have a range of resources which are used to support children's Speech and Language development and we work closely with the Speech and Language Therapy service.

+Children and young people (CYP) with a wide range of SEND are welcomed into the school.
+If a parent of a pupil with an EHCP requests a place at the school, the CYP is welcomed and strategies sought to meet needs.

+Cognition and Learning

+We are experienced in supporting children with Cognition and Learning Difficulties through quality first teaching and effective precision teaching.
 This includes children with Specific Learning Difficulties such as dyslexia (specific difficulties with reading or spelling), dyscalculia (specific difficulties with maths) or dyspraxia (specific difficulties with coordination).
 We also support children with moderate learning difficulties.
-For example, we support children by breaking down activities into smaller, achievable chunks; providing appropriate resources including the use of technology or multisensory activities and through providing adult support.
-We also run a number of interventions including Better Reading Children and young people (CYP) with a wide range of SEN are welcomed into the school.
-If a parent of a pupil with an EHCP requests a place at the school, the CYP is welcomed and strategies sought to meet needs.
+For example, we support children by breaking down activities into smaller, achievable chunks; providing appropriate resources including the use of technology or multi-sensory activities and through providing adult support.

-Partners, Socially Speaking & Reading Intervention.
-Social, mental and Emotional Health For some children, difficulties in their social and emotional development can mean that they require additional or different provision.
+Social, Mental and Emotional Health

+For some children, difficulties in their social and emotional development can mean that they require additional or different provision.
 We support these children through pupil mentoring and social skills groups.
+We involve outside agencies such as CAMHS (Child and Adolescent Mental Health Service) and the Healthy Child Team if necessary.

+Sensory and/or Physical

-We involve outside agencies such as CAMHS (Child and Adolescent Mental Health Service) if necessary.
-Sensory and/or physical We work closely with outside agencies to provide support for children in our school who have sensory or physical difficulties.
+We work closely with outside agencies to provide support for children in our school who have sensory or physical difficulties.
 Where necessary, we make adaptations to the curriculum or environment in order to make lessons and learning opportunities accessible to them.
-We hold regular meetings with outside agencies and parents to review the approaches that are in place.
-2 What policies do you have for identifying children and young people with SEN?
+We hold regular meetings with outside agencies and parents to review the approaches that are in place and take advice as to best practice.

+2. What procedures do you have for identifying children and young people with SEND?
 How do you assess their needs?
-What is the SENCo's name and how can I contact them?
+Who is the SENDCo and how can I contact them?